GazzaJ/CI-MS3-W3Recipes/TESTING.md

   - Samsung Galaxy S9
   - Samsung Tab A
   - HP Laptop with attached monitor

-This helped me make some changes to maintain responsiveness.
+This helped me make changes and apply appropriate media queries to maintain responsiveness.

-The table below contains links to the Responsinator results where applicable.
+The table below contains lists the results of the Responsiveness testing and links to images compiled from Google Devtools.
+The Responsinator.com app was also used to test the web app.
-> None of the Responsiveness Tools provided results for pages where user authentication is important, such as Manage Recipes, Edit Recipe, Profile and Edit Profile.
-I have thus included screenshots of these from Google Devtools.

 |  Test  | Page | Responsinator Link | Result |
 |--------|------|--------------------|--------|